FrancescoGovigli/Kaggle_Competition_ImageClassification/README.md

 Initially, to make all reproducible, we insert a random seed in our notebook.

-We used a dataframe to encapsule the data tuple (Image.jpg, label) given in the .json file and splitted it in a training set of 80% of the original set and in a validation set made of 20% of the samples.
+We used a dataframe to encapsule the data tuple (Image.jpg, label) given in the .json file and split it in a training set of 80% of the original set and in a validation set made of 20% of the samples.
 Moreover, we verify that the data distribution in train\_set and valid\_set is more or less the same using pandas statistics.

 Looking at a first glance to the dataset we see that there are few pictures in it and in addition it looks like pictures are also of different sizes and with some kind of rotations in the features to analyze.
 As a result, we decided to make a slight Data Augmentation for the training set varying for instance the rotation\_range, zoom\_range and horizontal flip, but not the vertical flip as it could eventually bring us to an overtrained model.